 The goal is to get them to meet with your lender.
 If they meet with your lender then your relationship with them will begin to solidify.

 However, if you use the typical qualifying questions you’ll never have to worry about that because the conversation will end before your lender ever enters the picture.

 Practice these reverses, the clarifier, and the soft lender invitation 10-15 times out loud.
 Then use them.
 You’ll be amazed at how effective they are at getting you to the next step.

-For more free actionable tips and strategies, like our FSBO prospecting techniques, our listing presentation template, and other ideas that will help you grow your real estate business, enter your name and primary email address into the web form below.
+For more free actionable tips and strategies, like our FSBO prospecting techniques, our listing presentation template, and other real estate marketing ideas and tools that will help you grow your real estate business, check out any one of our free resources.

 Proquest Technologies, Inc.